bitfinexcom/bfxfixgw/README.md

 FIX session information must be obtained prior to a FIX client establishing a connection.
 The pre-determined TargetCompID, SenderCompID, and FIX version strings should be configured in the FIX client configuration.

-Once sessions are configured, a FIX client can authenticate by adding the following FIX fields into the `35=A Logon` message body:
+Once sessions are configured, a FIX client can authenticate by adding the Bitfinex User ID, API key, and API secret into the FIX `35=A Logon` message body:

 | Field 		| FIX Tag # | Description 		|
 |---------------|-----------|-------------------|
 | BfxApiKey 	| 20000		| User's API Key	|
 | BfxApiSecret 	| 20001		| User's API Secret	|
 | BfxUserID 	| 20002		| User's Bfx ID		|

+---
+**Note:**
+FIX clients should use separate API keys for market data and order routing FIX endpoints.

+---

 These tags are supported by the gateway's default [data dictionary](spec/Bitfinex_FIX42.xml).
 An example staging logon message (`SOH` replaced with `|`):